All About the Mullet Haircut and Why It’s the Hottest Trend of the Year

 How to Get the Modern Mullet Haircut

 For example, ask for a mullet with the right amount of balance all around.
-You may opt for a low fade at the side, or if you have curly textured hair, leave your sides just about the same length as the top of your hair.
-This plays well the longer length at the back, it looks more uniform and not faux hawk-ish.
+You may opt for a faded mullet with a low fade at the side, or if you have curly-textured hair, leave your sides just about the same length as the top of your hair.
+This plays well with the longer length at the back; it looks more uniform and not faux hawk-ish.

 Styling the Mullet Haircut

-Tips on Mullet Maintenance
+Tips on mullet maintenance.

-For those with curly or wavy hair, the help of stylers can keep your mullet cut in check.
-When the hair tends to grow out a bit, it won’t look too obvious.
-Your sides will easily blend in with the overall length of your cut.
-But, don’t go too long without a trim!
+For those with curly or wavy hair, stylers can keep your mullet cut in check.
+Then, when the hair grows out a bit, it won’t look too obvious.
+Your sides will easily blend in with the overall length of your cut, but don’t go too long without a trim!